 Steroid 5-alpha-reductase 2 deficiency, a 46,XY disorder of sexual development (DSD) , is an autosomal recessive condition in which 46,XY subjects with bilateral testes and normal testosterone formation have impaired virilization during embryogenesis due to defective conversion of testosterone to dihydrotestosterone [2,3].
 The clinical manifestations, pathogenesis, diagnosis, and treatment of 5-alpha-reductase deficiency are reviewed here.
 Defects in testosterone biosynthesis and in androgen receptor function are discussed elsewhere.
-(See "Clinical manifestations and pathogenesis of disorders of the androgen receptor" and "Diagnosis and treatment of disorders of the androgen receptor" and "Uncommon causes of congenital adrenal hyperplasia".)
+(See "Pathogenesis and clinical manifestations of disorders of androgen action" and "Diagnosis and treatment of disorders of the androgen receptor" and "Uncommon causes of congenital adrenal hyperplasia".)

 46,XY individuals — The typical clinical features in 46,XY males with 5-alpha-reductase 2 deficiency are those reported in the two originally recognized families [2,3].

 - The external genitalia usually are predominately female at birth, with the exception of clitoromegaly in some, so that most affected males are raised as females.
 A variable degree of virilization occurs at the time of puberty.

 - The internal urogenital tract is male, consisting of epididymides, vasa deferentia, seminal vesicles, and ejaculatory ducts that empty into a blind-ending vagina.
 The absence of müllerian duct derivatives indicates that anti-müllerian hormone is produced and acts normally.
 (See "Normal sexual development".)

 - Pubertal gynecomastia may occur, but does not persist into adulthood.